kmitul/face_recognition_app/README.md

 ```

 The above bash script -
-1. Installs the requred conda environments
+1. Installs the requred conda environments and creates a conda environment fr-teamc
 2. Setups the backend for Retinaface model
 3. Downloads the pre-trained weights of Detection, Recognition, Masks, Age and Emotion models.